hallindavid/pipedrive-note-pull/README.md

 * Pipedrive uses UTC timezone for their dates, so if you have a note which occurred after midnight UTC, it may show up as the following day
 * This will automatically convert the date to EST - this can be easily changed in the `getpipedrivenotes.go` file by changing the `toTz` variable to your timezone
+* This will show all your users in pipedrive, if you want to filter by users, you'd have to add that filter into the `getpipedrivenotes.go` file

 ## Packages Used
 * [grokify/html-strip-tags-go](https://github.com/grokify/html-strip-tags-go) In order to strip the HTML tags out of the notes content we use